Stakinglab Price Reaches $0.0035 on Major Exchanges (LABX)

 According to CryptoCompare, “Stakinglab was launched with an objective to offer a comprehensive platform to investors and project owners for proof of stake coin, masternode coin, and other relevant services.
 Their vision is to create a marketplace for all crypto investors to achieve their objective starting from first-hand information about POS/masternode coins, the best coin to staking, ICOs, platform to buy and sell, community building and mind sharing.
 The platform would serve as a single place to project owners to kick off their crowdsourcing to achieve their project goals.
 LABX is a PoW cryptocurrency based on the Quark algorithm.
 It will serve as a way of payment for all the services provided by StakingLab platform. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Stakinglab directly using US dollars.
-Investors seeking to acquire Stakinglab should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Stakinglab using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Stakinglab directly using US dollars.
+Investors seeking to trade Stakinglab should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Stakinglab using one of the exchanges listed above.

 Receive News & Updates for Stakinglab Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Stakinglab and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.